learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 <img src="./images/new_LinRegresChart.png" width="600">

-When you have more than one input variables, each data point can be seen as is a feature vector $x_i$, composed of $x_1, x_2, \ldots , x_m$ , where $m$ is the total number of features (columns).
+When you have more than one input variable, each data point can be seen as a feature vector $x_i$, composed of $x_1, x_2, \ldots , x_m$ , where $m$ is the total number of features (columns).
 For multiple regression, each data point can contain two or more features of the input.
 To represent all of the input data along with the vector of output values we set up a input matrix *X* and an output vector *y*.

 you can write this in general terms, as you saw earlier:

 > $\boldsymbol{X} \beta \approx y$

-Where *X* are the input feature values, $\beta$ represents the co-efficients and *y* is the output (value to be predicted).
+Where *X* are the input feature values, $\beta$ represents the coefficients and *y* is the output (value to be predicted).
 In a simple least-squares linear regression model you are looking for a vector $\beta$ so that the product $X \beta$ most closely approximates the outcome vector y.

 For each value of input features $x_i$, we can compute a predicted outcome value as:

 observed data $\rightarrow$ $y = b_0+b_1x_1+b_2x_2+ \ldots + b_px_p+ \epsilon $